| Awareness during general anaesthesia can be defined as "the

 in inspired concentrations of >1%.
 It has been shown that volatiles produce amnesia at

 concentrations of <1 MAC.
 There are, however, drawbacks with volatiles: cardiovascular depression, lack of analgesia (especially at subanaesthetic doses during recovery) and postoperative shivering (increased oxygen demand).
+Nitrous oxide's use has declined due to the fear of expansion of air

+emboli.
 Fast track cardiac anaesthesia developed because of cost and resource factors and has

 led to a decreased amount of opioids given intraoperatively, in order to allow